denten-papers/harcourt-exposed/intro.md

 decisions, the answer must involve a collective response with the participation of every digital subject.

-I see at least three ways forward.
-Allow me to suggest them quickly.

-\- The war.
-My family moved to this country in 1991, at the end of the Cold War.
-Since then, the United States has found new enemies.
-And the country entered a state of perpetual war.
-Much of what Bernard describes in his book, is done in the name of extraordinary measures during wartime.
-Extraordinary measures are a favorite tools of tyrannies.
-Yet the anti-war rhetoric that defined generations of left-wing activists has receded into the background.
-Violence is perhaps more palatable now because it is hidden and dehumanized.
-The first way forward then is to renew our commitment to demilitarization.
+Reading the book against the archive of Harcourt's writings on free markets, the occupy movement, and incarceration, suggests several further avenues for exploration in search for dissent and disobedience.

+First, the war.
+We must not forget that the state of affairs Harcourt describes in his book are linked intimately with the mechanisms of perpetual warfare.
+They are born out of extraordinary measures evoked during wartime.
+The passage of the USA Patriot act in the wake of the 9/11 attacks, the Snowden revelations, the Cybersecurity Information Sharing Act tucked into the spending bill passed by the Congress at the end of 2015---these are connected events the lead to the same source.
+The ill-conceived bargain at the heart of all extraordinary measures would trade ideals central to democratic governance for security.
+War forces the hand.
+We are told that if we do not comply we would be vulnerable to grave danger.
+History tells us that rushed measures during seemingly exceptional times are a favorite tool of tyrannies.
+We do not live under a tyrannical regime today.
+Harcourt's book reminds us that we are however building infrastructures that could easily invite tyranny.

+In light of this danger, as real as the violence of terrorism, I am puzzled by the decline of the anti-war rhetoric.
+Anti-war movements that defined a generation of conscientious dissenters is no longer a major motivating force for the politically active.
+According to a recent Gallup poll Americans worry most about issues like immigration, terrorism, income inequality, drug use, the size and power of federal government, the economy, and climate change.
+But not war.
+Violence is perhaps more palatable now because it is hidden and dehumanized by the use of night vision and remote controlled drones.
+But is it possible to restore the "lines between governance, commerce, surveillance, and private life" at home without addressing militarization abroad?
+I do not think so.
+Everything near is exposed in the process of reaching for that hidden and remote threat of terrorism.
+The perceived difficulty of blowing up an Afghani family on the "deposition matrix," the US kill list, justifies the ease of domestic surveillance.
+The one can never stop without the other.
+Without a renewed attention against propitiating violence abroad, we will be unable to stop the erosion of the civic society at home.

-\- Second, the dissolution of the Soviet Union heralded the decline of an
-ideology: namely statist socialsm and centrally-planned economy.
-Yet, we have yet to deal intellectually with the centralizing forces of capitalist economies.
-Monopoly has long been a staple of neo-liberalism.
+Second, the economy.
+The dissolution of the Soviet Union heralded the decline of an ideology: namely statist socialism and centrally-planned economy.
+We have yet to deal intellectually with the centralizing forces of capitalist economies.
 Entities like Google, Amazon, Uber, and AirBnB exert immense centralizing pressures on the marketplace, including the marketplace of ideas.
+The technologies Harcourt outlines in his book are all in some way related to the massive aggregation of data.
+They are both the cause and effect of economies in the process of centralization.
+Again I ask, is it possible to address massive surveillance programs without dealing with the underlying monopolies in the marketplace of information?
 From the engineering systems perspective, the alternative to such central structures is distribution.
+The emergence of distributed technologies is marked by an attempt to decentralize infrastructure.
+Witness Diaspora, a federated alternative to Facebook; bit torrent, a system for decentralized file sharing; bitcoin, peer to peer money;
-For this reason we see the emergence of distributed technologies like Diaspora (mentioned in the book), bit-torrent, bit-coin, Library Genesis, and Wikipedia.
-These are marked by an attempt to decentralize infrastructure.
-In parallel, we witness a resurgent interest in the earlier, abortive branch of anti-statist communism.
-Figures like Bakunin, Kropotkin, and Bookchin figure prominently in the conversation about technological resistance.
+Library Genesis, community book collection and sharing; and Wikipedia, a peer-produced Internet encyclopedia.
+The architecture of decentralized communities follows a resurgent interest in the earlier, abortive branch of anti-statist communism.
+Figures like Mikhail Bakunin, Peter Kropotkin, and Murray Bookchin figure prominently in the conversation about technological resistance.
+A return to this intellectual tradition could fill the critical void in liberal thought.

-Finally, Bernard's book makes it impossible not feel complicit in the system by which thousands of thousands of voluntary daily micro transactions, which in aggregate bring the expository society into existence.
-As a community that values intellectual independence, we must begin to align the sharp edge of critical theory with our practice.
+Finally, Harcourt's book makes it impossible not to feel complicit in the system by which countless small voluntary transactions, in aggregate, bring the expository society into existence.
+"Our desires and our passions have enslaved us," Harcourt writes.
+The emotional affirmation that accompanies exuberant social networking brings with it the very structures of surveillance and control that are used widely by law enforcement and national security agencies.
+As a community or reader and writers that value intellectual independence, we must begin to align the sharp edge of critical theory with our everyday practice.
 This includes the way we read, write, find, and share information online.
-For people who spend so much time in front of our computers in search for knowledge, we are remarkable alienated from the material contexts of knowledge production. *Exposed* reminds us of an uncomfortable truth and I am excited to continue the conversation about possible solutions.
+For people who spend so much time in front of our computers in search for knowledge, we are remarkably alienated from the material contexts of knowledge production. *Exposed* reminds us of an uncomfortable truth at the heart of our everyday human--computer interaction.

-remain
-therefore keenly interested in the literal deconstruction of devices that surround us.
-I want to get to know them, just as much as they want to get to know me.
+We know so little about the smart machines that are keen observe us in our kitchens, offices, and living rooms.
+Let's cultivate then a keen interest in their literal deconstruction: to learn how they are made, where their wires lead, and to strip the aura of fetishism that attaches itself to dumb devices.